Amy Moreno MA LPC EMDR-C

 Trained in Somatic Trauma Therapy

-Specializes in working with women, the queer community, and other clinicians
+Amy Specializes in working with the following populations and mental health diagnoses:

 Amy works with women, and female-bodied non-binary individuals.

-Amy offers a rate of $185 per session and has a limited number of sliding scale options available.
-She is in network with most major insurance companies.
+Amy offers a rate of $185 per session.
+She is in network with most major insurance companies, including Kaiser.

 amy@rebuildingtogethercounseling.com